LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

       ======================   ======================

       Turning the 'ENABLE_CLANG_CUDA' variable on will build CUDA code with the native support in the Clang compiler.
-When using, 'ENABLE_CUDA' must also be turned on.
+When using it, the 'ENABLE_CUDA' variable must also be turned on.

       The 'ENABLE_CUB' variable is used to enable NVIDIA cub library support for RAJA CUDA scans.
 When turned off, NVIDIA thrust is used by default.